-

 After the story, there are 16 extra pages at the back, with further information and suggestions for activities, like making dumplings or lucky red envelopes.
 This is a book that can be read with young children, but will also extend to primary school age with the activities and extra details about the traditions of this festival.

-Read more about I Love Chinese New Year
+Books about Lunar or Chinese New Year